horvatic/ratnicka-konzola/README.md

 # Overview

-A console app to:
+This app is a distributed shell.

+This shell will have the ability to:
-1) Run local commands
+- run local commands

-2) Run commands from a server <---- Comming soon!
+- pull commands from a server, and run those commands local
+- run commands on a server, and pull the results
+- pipe commands